beltran/gohive/README.md

 - `hive.server2.thrift.http.port = 10001`

 ## Running tests
-Tests need an instance of hive listening at `hs2.example.com`.
-This can be set up with:
+Tests can be run with:
 ```
 ./scripts/integration
 ```